A time will come when men will stretch out their eyes. They should see planets like our Earth.

-/ Christopher Wren /
+/ Michael Rowan-Robinson /

 My astronomy sketches.
 Hover mouse over image for the inverted look.
 For fainter objects, take a look at the black-on-white original, sometimes it reveals more details.